henca/obis2snmp/README.md

-The program obis2snmp_agentxd does not require root privileges to fetch data from drivers, but it might need root privileges to connect to the net-snmp daemon depending on your settings in `snmp.conf`.
+The program obis2snmp_agentxd does not require root privileges to fetch data from drivers, but it might need root privileges to connect to the net-snmp daemon depending on your settings in `snmpd.conf`.
 Before changing any such setting you should read up on the of running a process as root vs the drawbacks of allowing non root processes to provide snmp data to net-snmp.